Chemaclass/chemaclass.com/content/blog/2021-11-20-london-vs-chicago.md

 ![blog-cover](/images/blog/2021-11-20/cover.jpg)

-There are two known schools in TDD: the mockist school (aka Outside-in) and the classicist school (aka Inside-out).
+There are two well-known schools in TDD: the mockist school (Outside-in), which emphasizes interaction-based testing with mocks, and the classicist school (Inside-out), which focuses on state-based testing and minimal use of mocks.

 <!-- more -->